shepherdjerred/sjer.red/src/pages/projects.md

 ### [homelab](https://github.com/shepherdjerred/homelab)

 k3s Kubernetes cluster for self-hosted services like Plex, file syncing, and home automation.
-Self-updating with Renovate + ArgoCD + Chart Museum + Jenkins.
-Written in TypeScript with cdk8s and built with Deno.
+Self-updating with Renovate + ArgoCD + Chart Museum + GitHub Actions.
+Written in TypeScript with cdk8s and built with Bun.

 ### Tiger compiler